Polochon-street/bliss-rs/README.md

 different, more accurate values, based on
 [actual literature](https://lelele.io/thesis.pdf).
 It is also faster.

+## Dependencies

+To use bliss-rs, you'll need a few packages: a C linker, `ffmpeg`, and the associated development packages (libavformat, libavutil, libavcodec, libavfilter, libavdevice), as well as the clang development packages.
+These steps are necessary for e.g. run the examples below.

+On Ubuntu:

+    $ sudo apt install build-essential pkg-config libavutil-dev libavformat-dev \
+    libavfilter-dev libavdevice-dev libclang-dev

+On Archlinux:

+    $ sudo pacman -S base-devel clang ffmpeg sqlite

 ## Examples

 For simple analysis / distance computing, take a look at `examples/distance.rs` and `examples/analyze.rs`.